kyleprice/cilium/Documentation/configuration/api-rate-limiting.rst

 constrain the resources that the Cilium agent consumes, it can be helpful to restrict the rate and allowed parallel executions of API calls.

+There are also limits related to the Kubernetes API calls that might result in 429 errors in high churn scenarios.
+If you have adjusted the rate limits and are still getting 429 errors, look at adjusting the ``k8s-client-qps`` parameters.

 Default Rate Limits
 ===================